 Bisphenol-A (BPA) is not just a worrisome chemical in hard plastic water bottles, baby bottles, and sippy cups.
 Almost all canned foods are full of the stuff.
 And our biggest source of exposure could be the thermal paper cash register receipts we handle every time we shop, especially during the holiday season.
-The fact is that BPA is in a lot of surprising products we touch every day and in higher levels than we previously thought.
+The fact is that BPA is in a lot of surprising products we touch every day and at higher levels than we previously thought.
 Will our government protect us from this chemical?
 Or must we as consumers take matters into our own hands?

 Keeping BPA out of children’s bottles, toys, cups, & dishes

 As BlogHer CE Amy Gates reported back in September, Senator Diane Feinstein hoped to give a nice present to U.S. kids this year.
 She planned to introduce an amendment to the Food Safety Modernization Act that would have banned the use of BPA (a hormone-disrupting chemical linked to cancer and birth defects) in baby bottles and sippy cups, and she worked for months on a compromise measure that members… Read the rest

 Want to avoid zip lock bags in the freezer this winter?
 One way is to dry summer produce, as Jean Nicks suggested a couple of weeks ago, instead of freezing it.
 Another method is to can produce in glass jars.
 In this post, Fake Plastic Fish reader Brekke Bounds explains what she’s learned about plastic in canning jar lids and shares her spiced applesauce recipe, complete with pictures.